Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-02-07-Barrington-J-Bayley-Sporting-with-the-Chid.md

 tags: The Big Book of Science Fiction, Jeff Vandermeer, Ann Vandermeer, short story, novelette, science fiction, 1937-2008, 1979
 ---

 # Plot: 6/9.
-It's a horrible story concerning a disturbing first contact and a mystery revealing why the Chid was lumped in the forbidden category.
+The story revolved around a disturbing first contact and an unsettling mystery of the reason why the Chid was categorized as forbidden.
 In order to mend Wessel's split body, Ruiger and Brand expected a favor of Chid, a species famous for their racial talent in surgery.
 But for some unknown reason humanity were forbidden by their authority to contact with those aliens.

-One indigene there proposed the medical operation for a sport game which the duo agreed perfunctorily for a schemed backtrack on their promise.
+One indigene there proposed the medical operation in the remuneration of a sport game with the duo who agreed immediately and perfunctorily for a schemed backtrack on their promise.
 During their waiting time, humans ambulated in Chid's bizarrely lurid garden where automated origin-like animals bode ill for the eerie consequence of this treatment:

 Wessel came back in time yet with his moveable brain chasing after his decapitated body.
 No wonder shuddering at the sight of a clambering brain, Ruiger and Brand barged into the medic's house with guns and self-righteous indignation.